rahulgaharwar/indian-sign-language/README.md

 - Expand the dataset to include more examples of each ISL gesture to improve the accuracy of the classification model.
 - Implement a more sophisticated model architecture, such as a convolutional neural network (CNN), to improve the accuracy of the classification model.
 - Add support for more ISL gestures.
-- Implement a feature to convert the recognized gestures into text or speech.
-- Make the program more user-friendly by adding a GUI.
+- Make the program more user-friendly.